-During 2022, the Company had an employment agreement dated May 12, 2021 with Christine West (CFO) (the "CFO Agreement").
+During 2024, the Company had an employment agreement with Elizabeth Senez (CFO), dated December 3, 2023, with an effective date of January 1, 2024 (the "CFO Agreement").
 The CFO Agreement is for an indefinite term and with provisions regarding base salary, short-term incentives, paid vacation time, eligibility for benefits, security-based compensation, and confidentiality provisions of indefinite application.
-Under the terms of the CFO Agreement, upon termination without cause, the executive officer would be entitled to receive an amount equal to her then annual base salary, plus the amount of the previous year's annual bonus and the cash equivalent of her accrued vacation pay, and her then vested stock options would remain in good standing for 12 months.
-In the event of termination within 6 months of a change in control, she would be entitled to receive an amount of the previous years' annual base salary, plus the cash equivalent of her accrued vacation pay, and her then accrued vacation pay, the amount of the previous years' annual base salary, plus the cash equivalent of her accrued vacation pay, the amount of the previous years' annual base salary, plus the cash equivalent of her accrued vacation pay, the amount of the previous years' annual bonus and the cash equivalent of two years' vacation pay, and her outstanding stock options would remain in good standing for 12 months.
+Under the terms of the CFO Agreement, upon termination without cause, the executive officer would be entitled to receive an amount equal to her then annual base salary, plus the amount of the previous year's annual bonus and the cash equivalent of her accrued vacation pay, and her then vested stock options and PSUs would remain in good standing for 12 months.
+In the event of termination within 6 months of a change in control, she would be entitled to receive an amount equal to 18 months of her then annual base salary, plus the cash equivalent of her accrued vacation pay, the amount of the previous years' annual bonus and the cash equivalent of 18 months of vacation pay, and her outstanding stock options and PSUs would remain in good standing for 12 months.
 The CFO Agreement also contains non-competition and non-solicitation clauses effective during the term of employment.

-During 2022, the Company had an employment agreement dated September 15, 2020 with Donald Gray (COO) (the "COO Agreement").
+During 2024, the Company had an employment agreement dated September 15, 2020 with Donald Gray (COO) (the "COO Agreement").
 The COO Agreement is for an indefinite term and with provisions regarding base salary, short-term incentives, paid vacation time, eligibility for benefits, security-based compensation, and confidentiality provisions of indefinite application.
 Under the terms of the COO Agreement, upon termination without cause, the executive officer would be entitled to receive an amount equal to his then annual base salary, plus the amount of the previous year's annual bonus and the cash equivalent of his accrued vacation pay, and his then vested stock options would remain in good standing for 12 months.
 In the event of the COO's voluntary resignation with three month's notice, he would be entitled to receive an amount equal to three months of his then annual salary, plus the pro rata amount of the previous year's annual bonus and the cash equivalent of his accrued vacation pay, and his outstanding stock options would remain in good standing for three months.
-In the event of termination within 12 months of a change in control, he would be entitled to receive an amount equal to twice of his then annual base salary, plus the cash equivalent of his accrued vacation pay, and his outstanding stock options would remain in good standing for three months.
-In the event of termination within 12 months of a change in control, he would be entitled to receive an amount equal to twice of his then annual base salary, plus the cash equivalent of his accrued vacation pay, the amount of the previous two years' annual bonus and the cash equivalent of his accrued vacation for the cash equivalent of his accrued vacation pay.
+In the event of termination within 12 months of a change in control, he would be entitled to receive an amount equal to twice of his then annual base salary, plus the cash equivalent of his accrued vacation pay, the amount of the previous two years' annual bonus and the cash equivalent of two years' vacation pay, and his outstanding stock options would remain in good standing for 12 months.
 The COO Agreement also contains non-competition and non-solicitation clauses effective during the term of employment.